25 Best Things to Do on Molokai, Hawaiʻi

 2. Pōhakumāuliuli Beach (Make Horse)

-Pōhakumāuliuli, more commonly known as Make Horse Beach, is one of my favorite west Molokai beaches, as so few people tend to visit.
-This is especially true if you walk over to the northern of the two beaches.
+Pōhakumāuliuli, more commonly known as Make Horse Beach, is one of my favorite west Molokai beaches, as few people tend to visit compared to the much more popular Kepuhi Beach down the road.
+This is especially true if you decide to walk over to either of the two northern beaches.

-That being said, the last 0.1 miles (0.2 km) in order to reach the Make Horse Beach parking area should only be driven with a 4x4 vehicle.
-However, if you don’t have one, finding parking near the vacation rentals on Lio Place and walking the final stretch should be easy enough to do.
+All that aside, the last 0.1 miles (0.2 km) in order to reach the Make Horse Beach parking area should only be driven with a 4x4 vehicle.
+However, if you don’t have one, finding parking near the vacation rentals on Lio Place and walking down to the beach should be fairly easy and straightforward.

 Google Maps Directions: Pōhakumāuliuli Beach (Make Horse)